myrrlyn/apocrypha.es/priv/archive/1nzkqh.md

 Listen, brothers and sisters, for we have been lied to again!
-Not only did the Trickster God curse us with mortality, our own Aedric gods did as well, for we are not that different from the 'divines'.
+Not only did the Trickster God curse us with mortality, our own Aedric gods did as well, for we are not that different from the “divines”.
 They are using us, my people, and have always done so.
 But not for longer now.

 They cursed our ancestors, weak as they were from Creation, sundered by the evil Lorkhan, to lose their immortality.
-Today, I call upon everyone to reject these so called 'gods', and not bow down to any other being than ourselves, for they are not to be trusted.
+Today, I call upon everyone to reject these so called “gods”, and not bow down to any other being than ourselves, for they are not to be trusted.
 And why you might ask?
 It is because they have used us, brothers and sisters, they have used us.
 We are to them not their favoured children, not the ones they concern themselves with because they care.
 Oh no,